hamidghaedi/Enrichment-Analysis/README.md

 **Gene set**

-A gene set is an unordered collection of genes that are functional related.
+A gene set is an unordered collection of genes that are functionally related.

 **Pathway**